-Eco-friendly Disposable Diapers for Discerning Babies
+Eco-Friendly Disposable Diapers for Discerning Babies

 Whether you are a strict adherent to the practice of cloth diapering or you haven't quite figured it out yet, there are times when a disposable diaper is simply what you must have.
-No surprise, disposables are fraught with chemicals and materials that are not only harmful to the environment, they can be very unfriendly to your baby's tender skin.
+No surprise, disposables are fraught with chemicals and materials that are not only harmful to the environment, but can be very unfriendly to your baby's tender skin.
 We've picked out a few options that you can feel better about while you navigate the world of baby bums!

 Eco by Naty

 Certified in just about every eco standard you can think of, Naty has spent “24 years at the edge of the ecological evolution.”
 Lawyer turned eco-innovator Marlene Sandberg puts her company’s resources into serious research and development to create absorbent, comfy disposable diapers (and many other products) that are made of plant-based materials and have no VOCs, fragrance, parabens, or latex.
-Certain celebs love em! naty.com
+Certain celebs love em!
+Visit naty.com.